cni-locates-rumen/t-pane/README.md

 When a command requires user input (like `git push` asking for credentials), the server will:
 1. Detect the interactive prompt
+2. Pre-fill the command in the tmux pane (without pressing Enter)
-2. Return a message to Claude indicating user interaction is needed
+3. Return a message to Claude indicating user interaction is needed
-3. You'll see a message like: "⚠️ User interaction required in tmux pane"
+4. You'll see a message like: "⚠️ User interaction required in tmux pane"
-4. Switch to the appropriate tmux pane and provide the required input
+5. Switch to the tmux pane where the command is pre-filled and ready for you to review/execute

 ## Command Logging